D-5-YB-TV

-D-5-YB-TV (channel 5) is a television station in Dumaguete City, airing programming from GMA Manila and GMA Cebu.
-Owned and operated by the network's namesake corporate parent alongside GTV outlet DYBM-TV (channel 28).
-Both stations share transmitter facilities atop Brgy.
-Palinpinon, Valencia, Negros Oriental.
+D-5-YB-TV (channel 5) is a television station airing programming from GMA Network.
+Owned and operated by the network's namesake corporate parent alongside GTV (DYBM channel 28).
+Both stations share transmitter facilities at Barangay Palinpinon, Valencia, Negros Oriental (with the previous location being in Barangay Looc, Sibulan until 2023).
+Since 2021, it has been a relay of GMA Cebu (DYSS TV-7) to broadcast its local newscast Balitang Bisdak.

-Although identifying as a separate station in its own right, D-5-YB-TV is considered a satellite station of DYSS-TV (channel 7) in Cebu City.

 Digital channels

 D-5-YB-TV's digital signal operates on UHF channel 22 (521.143 MHz) and broadcasts on the following subchannels: